Join the BC SPCA Kids Club

 Throughout the year, youth are invited to join us for workshops, mini-camps, spring break and summer camps at select locations.
 In-person and virtual programs may be available.

-Visit our Youth Events page to learn more!
+Visit our youth events page to learn more!

 Get e-Kids Mews!letters